Ponsonby Rd accident: Auckland finance manager Gregory John Spooner dies after being struck by car

 "We extend our sympathies to Gregory's loved ones at this time."

-Spooner worked for accounting and consulting firm Grant Thorton in Auckland after working in financial services for many years in London.
+Spooner began working for accounting and consulting firm Grant Thorton in Auckland in April after working in financial services for many years in London.

+Russell Moore, National Managing Partner, said Spooner made a big impact in a short amount of time with the company.

+"Even in the short time he worked with us, he made a hugely positive contribution to the role and developed great relationships with his colleagues.
+Gregory will be sadly missed; our thoughts are with his family and friends," Moore said.

 He is survived by his parents Robert and Jean and his twin brother Michael, according to a Herald funeral notice.